 Even if you already have health insurance that covers you abroad, you may still want to get the Basic ISIC insurance.
 It covers you in some instances (emergency evacuation specifically) that most health insurances don't.

 While any type of insurance is better than no insurance at all, there are some major perks to getting the premium package.
-It’s just nice to know someone has your back in case something happens — even stuff like delayed flights and lost baggage are covered.
+Stuff like delayed flights and lost baggage are covered.
 You’ve got up to $200 per day in case your baggage gets lost (versus $100 with the basic package) and if you lose you passport, you are in luck.
 Losing your passport is a massive headache and can cost hundreds and hundreds of dollars; replacing the passport, getting a new visa and expediting the documents means you are going to be out a lot of money and time if you don’t have the right insurance.
 THIS IS HUGE GUYS.
 We have volunteers who have their luggage get lost and lose their passports every single semester.
 It's not uncommon.

 A girl on my program in China lost her passport and had to take 2 different trips to Shanghai to get it all sorted out.
 So, not only was she paying for the major fees of getting a new passport, she was also paying for trips to go into Shanghai to the nearest consulate.
 She also had to take a 22 hour train ride instead of a 2 hour flight on one of our vacations because she couldn’t fly without her passport!
 It was a massive headache and was very expensive.